pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Basic Flow
 1. after the user has logged in, a dashboard will be displayed
 2. the user clicks on the programming tab.
-3. next the user will be able to select the programming language and the duration of the test (the test's options are TBD)
+3. next the user will be able to select the programming language and the duration of the challenge (the challenge's options are TBD)
 4. once the user is ready, they press the start button
-5. the test will begin with the duration and programming language of the users choice
+5. the challenge will begin with the duration and programming language of the users choice
-6. the users stats from the test will be uploaded to the firebase db
+6. the users stats from the challenge will be uploaded to the firebase db
 ### Alternative Flow
 2a) the ui and design stage will influence the order of these steps